Spanish reconquest of New Granada: Reign of Terror

+It is estimated that in total, some 7,000 people were executed by the Spanish between 1816 and 1819.

 Patriot reactions

 On learning of the arrival of the expeditionary force, republican leaders assumed various positions.
 Internal divisions, which had developed during the previous years of struggle, softened but still remained a considerable obstacle.
 In the end, they prevented a coordinated effort by the different factions, although there were some attempts to do so, such as under the United Provinces of New Granada.
 One significant factor in the disunity was that representatives of the United Kingdom and of the United States refused to grant political recognition and would not commit the sufficient amount of economic and military aid to successfully resist Morillo's force.
 In addition, the provinces themselves did not give each other much-needed aid.
 Finally, several notable individuals, whose leadership would have been useful, decided to exile themselves, although other republican leaders remained in the region and tried to reorganize their military and political activities in order to face the new threat.

-As a result of the internal conflicts in New Granada, Simón Bolívar, who had been acting under the authority of the United Provinces, left his command on May 8, 1815, after failing to subdue Cartagena in March in retaliation for its refusal to give him arms and men.
+As a result of the internal conflicts in New Granada, Simón Bolívar, who had been acting under the authority of the United Provinces, left his command on 8 May 1815, after failing to subdue Cartagena in March in retaliation for its refusal to give him arms and men.
 Bolívar traveled to Jamaica and later Haiti, a small republic that had freed itself from French rule, where he and other independence leaders were given a friendly reception.
 Eventually, the growing exile community received money, volunteers and weapons from Haitian president Alexandre Pétion, and resumed the struggle for independence in the remote border areas of both New Granada and Venezuela, where they established irregular guerrilla bands with the locals.
 This formed the basis from which the struggle to establish republics successfully spread towards the other areas of South America under Spanish control.